 The Chagossians including the claimants, Nourrice and Prosper, are a people native the Chagos Archipelago including Diego Garcia Atoll ("Diego Garcia").
-On Diego Garcia, some of the Chagossians lived for at least eight (8) generations until forcibly deported and prevented from returning by the British military.
-The Chagossians were also an oppressed people, descended from plantation workers and formerly indentured and enslaved peoples exploited by the French, British, and Mauritian plantation owners.
+On Diego Garcia, some of the Chagossians lived for at least eight (8) generations until forcibly deported and prevented from returning to live by the MOD.
+The Chagossians are also an historically oppressed people, descended from plantation workers and formerly indentured and enslaved peoples exploited by the French, British, and Mauritian plantation owners.